Bio3SS/Bio3SS.github.io/announce.md

 In the meantime, I did mostly succeed in recording Wednesday's lecture.
 For those who weren't there, a lot of people had trouble hearing in the middle, so I restarted, which temporarily led to _more_ people _not_ hearing.

+Tuesday and Friday's lectures are gone ☹, but I am hopeful I can do better going forward.

 The recording is in two parts, and the second one is very long (and I guess mostly blank):

 * [Part 1](https://mcmaster.webex.com/mcmaster/ldr.php?RCID=029d583781da464fbc959d79a330c415)